 A registered foreign company must always have a local agent.
-A local agent of a registered foreign company:
+The local agent of a registered foreign company:

-- is responsible for any obligations the company must meet, and
+- is responsible for any obligations the company must meet

 - may be liable for any breaches or penalties.

-If a local agent ceases, you must appoint another one.
+If your local agent stops acting as an agent, you must appoint another one.
 A local agent can be appointed by:

-- a memorandum of appointment (a Form 418 Memorandum of appointment of local agent may be used for this purpose) or a power of attorney duly executed by or on behalf of the foreign company, and
+- a memorandum of appointment (Form 418 may be used for this purpose) or a power of attorney duly executed by or on behalf of the foreign company

-Registered foreign companies must lodge financial statements with us at least once every calendar year.
+Registered foreign companies must lodge financial statements with ASIC at least once every calendar year.
 The time between financial statements can’t be more than 15 months.

 Financial statements are made up of:

-- a Form 405 Statement to verify financial statements of a foreign company, and
+- Form 405 Statement to verify financial statements of a foreign company

 - any other documents required by law in the company’s place of incorporation.

-A foreign company that holds an Australian financial services (AFS) licence and relies on ASIC Corporations (Foreign Licensees and ADIs) Instrument 2016/186 is exempted from having to lodge the Form FS70 Australian financial services licensee profit and loss statement and balance sheet and Form FS71 Auditor’s Report for AFS Licensee as long as the foreign company AFS licensee lodges a Form 405 with its financial statements and an auditor’s report.
+A foreign company that holds an Australian financial services (AFS) licence and relies on ASIC Corporations (Foreign Licensees and ADIs) Instrument 2016/186 is exempted from having to lodge Form FS70 Australian financial services licensee profit and loss statement and balance sheet and Form FS71 Auditor’s report for AFS licensee as long as the foreign company AFS licensee lodges Form 405 with its financial statements and an auditor’s report.

-Late fees apply if changes are lodged outside of the lodging period.
+Late fees apply if documents are lodged outside of the lodging period.

 Keeping your details up to date

-If your details change, you must let us know.
+If details about your company, its directors or the local agent change, you must let us know.

-- If the company changes its name, constitution, or powers (Form 409)
+The company changes its name, constitution or resident Australian directors’ powers

-New Zealand companies that are registered as foreign companies in Australia are exempt from lodging certain documents.
+New Zealand companies that are registered as foreign companies in Australia do not have to lodge certain documents.